snokvist/forker/README.md

 # forker

-A tiny supervisor that reads explicit command lines from `wfb.conf` and launches them (optionally wrapped by `sse_tail`).
+A tiny supervisor that reads explicit command lines from `configs/forker.conf` and launches them (optionally wrapped by `sse_tail`).
 It runs init hooks, starts every instance, logs the exact command line, and tears everything down if any child exits or on SIGINT/SIGTERM, then runs cleanup hooks.

 ## Building and running
 - `make` (or `make rebuild`) builds `forker` with `gcc -O2 -std=c11 -Wall -Wextra`
-- `./forker wfb.conf` runs against the sample config in the repo
+- `./forker` (or `./forker configs/forker.conf`) runs against the sample config in the repo
 - `./forker /path/to/custom.conf` uses an alternate config

 ## Signals
 - `SIGINT`/`SIGTERM`: begin shutdown, send `SIGTERM` to children, and escalate to `SIGKILL` if anything lingers.
-- `SIGUSR1`: dump each instance’s running/exited state and exit codes to stderr.

 ## Config shape
 - `[general]`: `sse_tail`, `sse_host`, `sse_base_port`, and zero or more `init_cmd=` / `cleanup_cmd=` entries (run before starting instances and after shutdown).
 Commands run via `/bin/sh -c`.